'James Bond' stuntman Remy Julienne dies from coronavirus - RFI

 Orléans (France) (AFP)

-One of France's leading stuntmen, Remy Julienne, who worked on several James Bond films, has died from Covid-19 aged 90, friends and family said Friday.
+One of the world's leading stuntmen, Remy Julienne, who worked on six James Bond films as well as the 1969 classic "The Italian Job", has died from Covid-19 aged 90, friends and family said on Friday.

-A veteran of more than 1,400 films and TV commercials, Julienne had been in intensive care in a hospital in the central town of Montargis since early January.
+A veteran of more than 1,400 films and TV commercials as an actor or stunt coordinator, Julienne had been in intensive care in a hospital in his home town of Montargis in central France since early January.

 "What was bound to happen has happened.
 He left us early in the evening (Thursday).
-It was predictable, he was on an artificial respirator," a relative told AFP.
+It was predictable, he was on a respirator," a relative told AFP.

-His death was confirmed by an MP from the Loiret region, Jean-Pierre Door, a friend of Julienne's.

 Julienne was born in Cepoy near Montargis in 1930.

-A French motocross champion, he began his film career in 1964 when he doubled for French actor Jean Marais in a film called Fantomas in which he was required to ride a motorbike.
+A French motocross champion, he began his film career in 1964 when he doubled for French actor Jean Marais in the film "Fantomas", in which he was required to ride a motorbike.

 "They needed someone who was very controlled," he said of this experience.
 "It ended up being me.
 It was the start of a huge adventure."

-His 50-year career saw him fly over Venice hanging onto a rope-ladder attached to a helicopter, being hit in the face with a pumpkin while riding a motorbike, and countless car crashes.
+His career saw him fly over Venice dangling from a rope-ladder suspended from a helicopter, being hit in the face with a pumpkin while riding a motorbike and countless car crashes.

-He doubled for some of the world's most famous actors, including Bond stars Sean Connery and Roger Moore, as well top French names including Yves Montand, Alain Delon or Jean-Paul Belmondo.
+He doubled for some of the world's most famous actors, including Sean Connery and Roger Moore, as well top French names including Yves Montand, Alain Delon and Jean-Paul Belmondo.

-He worked on six James Bond movies in total, including "GoldenEye" and "For Your Eyes Only".
+He worked on six James Bond movies in total, including "GoldenEye" and "For Your Eyes Only", in which he drove a heavily modified yellow Citroen 2CV during a memorable car chase.

+Both as an actor and a director of stunt sequences, which became the focus of his later career, Julienne won praise from some of the biggest names in cinema for his precision and creativity.

+"He has an absolutely incredible scientific understanding.
+He's a real scientist, the Einstein of stuntmen," French director Claude Lelouch told a documentary for France Televisions marking Julienne's 50 years in the business.

+Missing his timing to exit from a car before it crashed into a ravine, he ended up with a crushed ankle that left him in bed for six weeks.

+Once recovered, he would go on to earn fame from his work for the car chase scenes in the "The Italian Job" with Michael Caine.

-"Fear is necessary before and after, but never during," he once said of his time of film sets.
+"Fear is necessary before and after, but never during," he once said of his time on film sets.

+His career low point came during filming for the French film "Taxi 2" in 1999, which he was overseeing, when a cameraman was killed by a car that missed its landing spot after a jump.

+He was found guilty of involuntary manslaughter in 2007 and handed an 18-month suspended jail sentence, which was later reduced on appeal to six months and an order to pay damages of 60,000 euros ($73,000) to the victim's family.

 © 2021 AFP